 CBM Global works alongside people with disabilities in the world’s poorest places to transform lives and build inclusive communities, where everyone can enjoy their human rights.
 We work in three main modalities: through our field programs, advocacy, and advisory work.

 The COVID-19 pandemic and its related socio-economic consequences have heightened these barriers.
 People with disabilities have been disproportionately impacted.
 There is inequality in access to information about COVID-19, prevention, testing, treatment, social protection as well as other emergency responses.
 Vital support networks and services have been disrupted by lockdowns.
-The Disability Movement has risen to the challenges presented and galvanised into action.
-CBM Global stands together with the Disability Movement to prevent rising inequality, to make response and recovery measures inclusive and to ensure people with disability are not left further behind.
-We are working through our field programs, advocacy and advisory work to amplify the Disability Movement and influence for an inclusive COVID-19 recovery in a range of ways.
+The disability movement has risen to the challenges presented and galvanised into action.
+CBM Global stands together with the disability movement to prevent rising inequality, to make response and recovery measures inclusive and to ensure people with disabilities are not left further behind.
+We are working through our field programs, advocacy and advisory work to amplify the disability movement and influence for an inclusive COVID-19 recovery in a range of ways.

 CBM is co-chair (along with UNICEF and International Disability Alliance) of the Inter-Agency Standing Committee (IASC) Reference Group on Inclusion of Persons with Disabilities in Humanitarian Action.

 CBM is co-developing COVID-19 guidance through this group, which is being utilised in country programs.
 COVID-specific programs were designed, guided by our humanitarian team, with CBM country offices, technical experts, and local partners including the disability movement.
 Key activities include: working with disability movement partners to influence the broader humanitarian response, supporting inclusive health responses, and working on inclusive cash and other community support initiatives, including Mental Health and Psychosocial Support (MHPSS).